IsmailOuazzani/AtomicAI/README.md

-# Notes
+# Instructions
-This project is still in the works.

-# Dataset
+## Dataset
+Create a dataset folder in the main directory.
 Install ztsd to unzip the dataset:

 https://github.com/facebook/zstd/releases